-AVG Secure VPN might share the same first name as the famous AVG Antivirus program, but is it worth the expensive $6.11/mo subscription price?
+AVG Secure VPN might share the same first name as the famous AVG Antivirus program, but is it worth the relatively expensive $3.99/mo subscription price?

 After a hands-on experience reviewing AVG VPN, I found the service to be mediocre.
-Although AVG VPN is easy to use, Leakproof and is headquartered in a safe jurisdiction, I would still suggest opting for alternatives like PureVPN.
+Although AVG VPN is easy to use, is Leakproof, and supports torrenting, I would still suggest opting for alternatives like PureVPN.

-The fact that AVG only offers a few servers, doesn’t work in China, is seriously slow, keeps user logs, is quite expensive and barely works with Netflix and torrenting, is exactly why this VPN scored 2.5/5.0 stars rating overall in this AVG VPN review.
+The fact that AVG only offers a few servers, doesn’t work in China, is seriously slow, keeps user logs, is quite expensive, and barely works with Netflix and torrenting, is exactly why this VPN scored 3.5/5.0 stars rating overall in this AVG VPN review.

 My Rating Criteria

 At the time of writing this review, I tested the service on the rating criteria described below:

 - Jurisdiction – Where is AVG VPN located?